Samaritans: Roman period

-Byzantine times
+Byzantine period

-According to Samaritan sources, Eastern Roman emperor Zeno (who ruled 474–491 and whom the sources call "Zait the King of Edom") persecuted the Samaritans.
-The Emperor went to Neapolis (Shechem), gathered the elders and asked them to convert to Christianity; when they refused, Zeno had many Samaritans killed, and re-built the synagogue as a church.
-Zeno then took for himself Mount Gerizim, and built several edifices, among them a tomb for his recently deceased son, on which he put a cross, so that the Samaritans, worshiping God, would prostrate in front of the tomb.
-Later, in 484, the Samaritans revolted.
-The rebels attacked Sichem, burned five churches built on Samaritan holy places and cut the finger of bishop Terebinthus, who was officiating at the ceremony of Pentecost.
-They elected a Justa (or Justasa/Justasus) as their king and moved to Caesarea, where a noteworthy Samaritan community lived.
-Here several Christians were killed and the church of St. Sebastian was destroyed.
+According to Samaritan sources, the Eastern Roman emperor Zeno (r.
+474–491), whom they refer to as "Zait the King of Edom," persecuted the Samaritans.
+He is said to have travelled to Neapolis (Shechem), summoned the elders, and demanded their conversion to Christianity.
+When they refused, many were killed, and the local synagogue was rebuilt as a church.
+Zeno also appropriated Mount Gerizim, where he constructed several buildings, including a tomb for his recently deceased son.
+A cross was placed on the tomb so that Samaritans, in bowing before God, would also bow before it.
+By 484 the Samaritans rose in revolt.
+They attacked Neapolis, burning five churches erected on former Samaritan holy sites and mutilating Bishop Terebinthus, who was officiating at Pentecost.
+The rebels elected Justa (also rendered Justasa or Justasus) as their king and moved to Caesarea, where a noteworthy Samaritan community lived.
+There, several Christians were killed and the church of Saint Sebastian was destroyed.
 Justa celebrated the victory with games in the circus.
-According to the Chronicon Paschale, the dux Palaestinae Asclepiades, whose troops were reinforced by the Caesarea-based Arcadiani of Rheges, defeated Justa, killed him and sent his head to Zeno.
-According to Procopius, Terebinthus went to Zeno to ask for revenge; the Emperor personally went to Samaria to quell the rebellion.
+According to the Chronicon Paschale, the dux Palaestinae, Asclepiades, supported by the Caesarea-based Arcadiani of Rheges, defeated the rebels, killed Justa, and sent his head to Zeno.
+Procopius adds that Bishop Terebinthus appealed directly to Zeno for revenge, the emperor personally went to Samaria to quell the rebellion.

-Some modern historians believe that the order of the facts preserved by Samaritan sources should be inverted, as the persecution of Zeno was a consequence of the rebellion rather than its cause, and should have happened after 484, around 489.
-Zeno rebuilt the church of St. Procopius in Neapolis (Sichem) and the Samaritans were banned from Mount Gerizim, on whose top a signaling tower was built to alert in case of civil unrest.
+Some modern historians believe that the order of the facts preserved by Samaritan sources should be inverted, with the persecution of Zeno as a consequence of the rebellion rather than its cause, and should have happened after 484, around 489.
+Zeno rebuilt the church of St. Procopius in Neapolis, and the Samaritans were banned from Mount Gerizim, on whose top a signaling tower was built to alert in case of civil unrest.

-According to an anonymous biography of Mesopotamian monk named Barsauma, whose pilgrimage to the region in the early 5th century was accompanied by clashes with locals and the forced conversion of non-Christians, Barsauma managed to convert Samaritans by conducting demonstrations of healing.
-Jacob, an ascetic healer living in a cave near Porphyreon, Mount Carmel in the 6th century CE, attracted admirers, including Samaritans who later converted to Christianity.
-Under growing government pressure, many Samaritans who refused to convert to Christianity in the sixth century may have preferred paganism and even Manicheism.
+According to an anonymous biography of Mesopotamian monk Barsauma, whose pilgrimage to the region in the early 5th century was accompanied by clashes with locals and the forced conversion of non-Christians, Barsauma managed to convert Samaritans by conducting demonstrations of healing.
+Jacob, an ascetic healer living in a cave near Porphyrion, Mount Carmel in the 6th century CE, attracted admirers including Samaritans who later converted to Christianity.
+Under growing government pressure, many Samaritans who refused to convert to Christianity in the 6th century may have preferred paganism and even Manicheism.